zanzix/zanzix.github.io/site/posts/3-rec-idris.md

     add : a -> a -> a
     mult : a -> a -> a
     zero : a
-    one: a
+    one : a

--- if we uncurry we can see that all of these are really morphisms of a category record SemiringAlgebra' (a : Type) where
+-- if we uncurry we can see that these are all just morphisms of a category record SemiringAlgebra' (a : Type) where
     add : (a, a) -> a
     mult : (a, a) -> a